akumuli/Documentation/Query-language.md

 }
 ```

-As result series that shares the same `valve_num` tag value will be joined together.
+As result series that shares the same `valve_num` tag value will be merged together.
 Series that
 don't have "valve_num" tag will be excluded from search results.
 Output will look like this:

 ```